DCC Energy: History

+The company acquired the heating oil distribution business of Bayford & Co operating in the north of England in 2009.
+Bayford also owned the UK rights to the Gulf forecourt brand.
+The company subsequently acquired Pace fuelcare from MRH in 2011.

 In 2011, DCC bought Maxol's Home Heating company, Maxol Direct, which it re-branded as Emo.
 In 2012, DCC spent around €100 million acquiring LPG (Liquefied Petroleum Gas) distribution businesses in the Netherlands, Britain, Sweden and Norway.

 In August 2014, DCC announced that it reached an agreement with ExxonMobil to acquire the Esso Express petrol station network and the Esso Motorway concessions in France.

 The company joined the FTSE 100 Index of the 100 companies listed on the London Stock Exchange with the highest market capitalisation in December 2015.

 In February 2015, DCC completed the disposal of substantially all its Food & Beverage subsidiaries.
 During the same year the company acquired Butagaz S.A.S., a French LPG business, from Shell for €464 million.
 The acquisition made DCC Europe's third-largest LPG distributor.

 In March 2016, the company agreed to acquire Alimentation Couche Tard's commercial and aviation fuels business in Denmark for €40 million.
 The deal included a 139-site retail petrol station network and supply contracts with 66 dealers.

 In April 2017, DCC announced it had agreed to sell its Environmental division to Exponent, a private equity firm, for £219 million.
 The company also announced the acquisition of Shell's liquefied petroleum gas business in Hong Kong and Macau for £120 million, its first acquisition outside of Europe, and the retirement of its chief executive Tommy Breen.

 In July 2017 Donal Murphy, previously Managing Director of DCC Energy, became Chief Executive.

 In 2018, DCC Healthcare completed its first acquisition in the US Health and Beauty sector: Elite One Source Nutritional Services.
-In the same year DCC Technology purchased Stampede – also its first foray into North America.
+In the same year DCC Technology purchased Stampede.

 In 2019 DCC purchased the retail fuel operations of Tesco Ireland, with these being converted to automated stations under "Certa" branding.
 This branding is a variant of the "Certas" name which is used for home heating oil in the UK and as the holding company for their Esso branded stations in Europe.

 In 2021, DCC acquired Almo Corporation in Group's largest acquisition to date.

 In 2022, DCC announced a new strategy for its energy businesses.
-The core of this strategy was to bring decarbonisation solutions for its 9.5 million DCC Energy customers.
-Various acquisitions were made in services and renewable energy – Protech, Sys EnR, PVO and Freedom Heat Pumps.
+The core of this strategy was to bring decarbonisation solutions for its 10 million energy customers.
+Various acquisitions were made in services and renewable energy – Protech, Sys EnR, DTGen and Centreco.

 In September 2022, DCC Healthcare significantly expanded in medical devices with its largest acquisition to date, Medi-Globe.

-In 2023, DCC Energy grew its share of services and renewables profit to 28% and made further acquisitions in the space – AEI, Hafod Renewable Energy and O'SiTOiT.